kris-geyer/pegLog/README.md

 # peg log
 Serverless location logging app that securely stores data.
 Primarily developed to assist with psychological research and behavioural science more generally.
-The app relies on the <a href="https://developers.google.com/android/reference/com/google/android/gms/location/FusedLocationProviderApi">FuseLocationProvider</a> (Google Application Programming Interface (API) for Android).
+The app relies on the <a href="https://developers.google.com/android/reference/com/google/android/gms/location/FusedLocationProviderApi">FuseLocationProvider</a> Application Programming Interface (API).

 Reference: